Głazica

 Głazica is a village in the administrative district of Gmina Szemud, within Wejherowo County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 3 km north-west of Szemud, 13 km south of Wejherowo, and 32 km north-west of the regional capital Gdańsk.
 It is located within the ethnocultural region of Kashubia in the historic region of Pomerania.

 History

 Głazica was a royal village of the Polish Crown, administratively located in the Puck County in the Pomeranian Voivodeship.

 During the German occupation of Poland (World War II), in 1940, several Polish families were expelled, while their farms were handed over to German colonists as part of the Lebensraum policy.